giantswarm/roadmap/README.md

 A: We have 6 columns in order to allow us to be very clear on the stages of the development process:

 - **Under consideration:**
 This lists the features we are thinking about.
-We have not committed to them yet, since we are still checking with our customers, upstream and the market as a whole.
+We have not committed to them, since we are still checking with our customers, upstream and the market as a whole.

 - **Future:**
-We intend to work on that in the future, but there is no active development.
+We intend to work on it in the future, but there is no active development yet.

 - **Near Term:**
 At this stage we know what we want to build and when we plan to build it.
-These features are next up to be allocated to development teams, we are working on technical specifications, designs, PoCs.
+These features are next up to be allocated to development teams.
+We are working on technical specifications, designs, PoCs.

 - **In Progress:**
 This is our construction site and you get a clear view of what it is that we are building at the moment.
 These items will be ready in 1-3 months.

 - **Ready Soon:**
 We are testing these features and preparing them for release.
-Expect the features in this column to be available in less than 4 weeks.
+Expect the features in this column to be available within 4 weeks.

 - **Released:**
 Congratulations!
 The feature is now available to you.
 Let us know what you think.